ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

     >./ansysedt -grpcsrv 50051

-The GRPC trace will be printed on the terminal console. may capture the output as the server.txt file.
+The GRPC trace is printed on the terminal console.
+Capture the output as the server.txt file.
 In another terminal:

 .. code:: python